When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 Did she sell me anything she didn’t believe in?
 Nope.

-Her process was textbook, so much that I wanted to call back later and find her.
-I would have hired her in a second.
+Her process was textbook, so much that I wanted to call back and offer her a job.
 What did she do that was effective?

 - Found common interests